Solicitor's negligence on property searches

 In this case, the purchaser of a property in London was disappointed when he discovered that there was proposed development for a school site nearby, for 1400 special needs children.
 The purchase price of the property was £25.75 million.

 The claimant won against his solicitors, as the solicitors had failed to communicate details of the search carried out which had revealed the potential development.
 The solicitors had carried out the searches correctly.
-However, they had failed to tell their clients what they had found.
+However, they had failed to tell their clients what they had found, which was clearly negligent.

-Has a solicitor failed to tell you about a development near your property?
+Has a solicitor failed to tell you about a development near your property before you purchased it?
 Or perhaps you have discovered other problems with your property since you moved in, which your solicitor or the seller ought to have notified you about?

-At Samuels, we have many years of experience of bringing claims against solicitors for negligence of this type.
+At Samuels Solicitor, we have many years of experience of bringing claims against solicitors for negligence of this type.
+We have a network of experts who will be able to provide you with the advice that you need to prove that the value of your property has suffered.

-We will assess your matter initially for free.
-We also understand that you may not have the funds available to pay our fees up front, and if you have a strong claim, we will discuss our flexible funding options with you, which can include no win no fee (conditional fee) arrangements.
+We also understand that you may not have the funds available to pay our fees up front, and if you have a strong claim, we will discuss our flexible funding options with you, which can include conditional fee agreements.

-Contact us today for a free no obligation discussion about your matter.
+Contact us today for a no obligation discussion about your matter.